terranchao/chip8/README.md

 ## Environment

-1. This project was written in C and is built using CMake.
+- This project was written in C and is built using CMake.

-2. This project was developed on
+- This project was developed on
 [WSL (Windows Subsystem for Linux)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) Version 2.
-Here is some version information for the time of this writing:
+Here is some version information from the time of this writing:

     ```bash
     $ wsl.exe -l -v